strobel1x/openhab2-addons/addons/binding/org.openhab.binding.rfxcom/README.md

 * OWL
 * CoCo (KlikAanKlikUit),
 * PT2262
+* Oregon
-* Oregon etc.
+* etc.

 See the RFXtrx User Guide from [RFXCOM](http://www.rfxcom.com) for the complete list of supported sensors and devices as well as firmware update announcements.

-## Supported Things
+## Supported RFXCOM Types

 This binding supports the RFXtrx433E and RFXtrx315 transceivers and the RFXrec433 receiver as bridges for accessing different sensors and actuators.

-This binding currently supports following things / message types:

-* Blinds1
-* Chime
-* CurrentEnergy
-* Curtain1
-* DateTime
-* Energy
-* Humidity
-* Lighting1
-* Lighting2
-* Lighting4
-* Lighting5
-* Lighting6
-* Rain
-* Rfy
-* Security1
-* TemperatureHumidityBarometric
-* TemperatureHumidity
-* Temperature
-* TemperatureRain
-* Thermostat1
-* Undecoded
-* Wind

 ## Discovery

-The transceivers/receivers should be automatically discovered by the JD2XX library and put in the Inbox.
+The transceivers/receivers may be automatically discovered by the JD2XX library and put in the Inbox or may be configured manually.

+After the bridge is configured and the transceiver receives a message from any sensor or actuator, the device is put in the Inbox.
+Because RFXCOM communication is a one way protocol, receiver actuators can't be discovered automatically.

-### Apple OS X note:
+### Note: Apple OS X

-Apple provides build-in FTDI drivers for OS X, which need to be disabled to get JD2XX work properly.
+Apple provides built-in FTDI drivers for OS X, which need to be disabled to get JD2XX work properly.

 FTDI driver disabling can be done by the following command